+Exhibition cages will be provided.
 Exhibitors must supply their own water bottles.
 All animals will be subject to inspection for canker, fleas and sniffles prior to being accepted in the Exhibition.
 If space allotted is filled prior to the closing date of entries the Executive Committee reserves the right to refuse additional entries.
+Do not make out tags for entries.
+These are made out in advance by Department staff.
+'FOR SALE' SIGNS ARE PROHIBITED.